Olympics on television: 2012 Summer Olympics

-Continuing the IOC's commitment to providing over-the-air television coverage to as broad a worldwide audience as possible, 2012 Summer Olympics was scheduled to be broadcast by a number of regional broadcasters.
-Though reduced dramatically since 1980, the United States television rights currently owned by NBC still account for over half the rights revenue for the IOC.
-Many television broadcasters granted rights to the games have bureaux and studios in London, but since at least the 1996 Olympics in Atlanta, rights-holder operations are hosted in the dedicated International Broadcast Centre (IBC).
+For a number of broadcasters, this was the second Games of a packaged rights deal that included both the 2010 Winter and the 2012 Summer Games.
+Many of the television broadcasters granted rights to the games had bureaux and studios in London, but since at least the 1996 Olympics in Atlanta, rights-holder operations were hosted in the dedicated International Broadcast Centre (IBC).
 London's IBC was planned to be within the London Olympics Media Centre inside the security cordon of the Olympic Park.

-As rights for the 2012 games were packaged with those for the 2010 Winter Olympics, broadcasts would be largely identical for both events.
-Confirmed broadcasters included:
+Continuing the IOC's commitment to providing over-the-air television coverage to as broad a worldwide audience as possible, the 2012 Summer Olympics were scheduled to be broadcast by a number of regional broadcasters.
+The United States television rights were owned by NBC.